bcit-ci/CodeIgniter/user_guide_src/source/libraries/caching.rst

 Alternative PHP Cache (APC) Caching
 ===================================

-All of the functions listed above can be accessed without passing a specific adapter to the driver loader as follows::
+All of the methods listed above can be accessed without passing a specific adapter to the driver loader as follows::

 	$this->load->driver('cache');